klemenoslaj/ng-action-outlet/README.md

 # NgActionOutlet

-The goal of `ActionOutlet` is to provide an easy API to build dynamic actions on runtime,
+The goal of `ActionOutlet` is to provide an easy API to build dynamic actions on runtime
-and have the possibility to get notified for each and every change,
-that happens to any particular action.
+and have the possibility to get notified for each and every change, that happens to any particular action.
 *e.g. Title change, icon change, disabled state, etc.*

 ## Getting started